A market impact game under transient price impact: Statement of results

 \begin{definition} Suppose that $\bT =\{t_0,t_1,\dots, t_N\}$, $X_0$ and $Y_0$ are given.
 Let furthermore $(\eps_i)_{i=0,1,\dots}$ be an i.i.d. sequence of Bernoulli\,$(\frac12)$-distributed random variables that are independent of $\sigma(\bigcup_{t\ge0}\cF_t)$.
 Then the \emph{costs of $\bm \xi\in\cX(X_0,\bT)$ given $\bm \eta\in\cX(Y_0,\bT)$} are defined as

 and the \emph{costs of $\bm \eta$ given $\bm \xi$} are

 \end{definition}

 The term $X_0S_0^0$ corresponds to the book value of the position $X_0$ at time $t=0$.
 If the position $X_0$ could be liquidated at book value, one would incur the expenses $-X_0S_0^0$.
 Therefore, the liquidation costs as defined in \eqref{costs def eq} are the difference of the actual accumulated expenses, as represented by the sum on the right-hand side of \eqref{costs def eq}, and the expenses for liquidation at book value.
-The following two remarks provide further comments on our modeling assumptions.
+The following remark provides further comments on our modeling assumptions.

-\begin{remark} The market impact model we are using here has often been linked to the placement of market orders in a block-shaped limit order book, and a bid-ask spread is sometimes added to the model so as to make this interpretation more feasible \cite{ow,AFS1}.
+\begin{remark} The market impact model we are using here has often been linked to the placement of market orders in a block-shaped limit order book, and a bid-ask spread is sometimes added to the model so as to make this interpretation more feasible~\cite{ow,AFS1}.
 For a strategy consisting exclusively of market orders, the bid-ask spread will lead to an additional fee that should be reflected in the corresponding cost functional.
 In reality, however, most strategies will involve a variety of different order types and one should think of the costs \eqref{costs def eq} as the costs \emph{averaged} over order types, as is often done in the market impact literature.
 For instance, while one may have to pay the spread when placing a market order, one essentially earns it back when a limit order is executed.
 Moreover, high-frequency traders often have access to a variety of more exotic order types, some of which can pay rebates when executed.
 It is also possible to use crossing networks or dark pools in which orders are executed at mid price.
 So, for a setup of high-frequency trading, taking the bid-ask spread as zero in \eqref{price process discrete} is probably more realistic than modeling every single order as a market order and to impose the fees.
-The existence of hot-potato games in real-world markets, such as the one quoted from \cite{SEC} in the Introduction, can be regarded as an empirical justification of the zero-spread assumption, because such a trading behavior could never be profitable if each trader had to pay the full spread upon each execution of an order. \end{remark}
+The existence of hot-potato games in real-world markets, such as the one quoted from~\cite{SEC} in Section~\ref{introsection}, can be regarded as an empirical justification of the zero-spread assumption, because such a trading behavior could never be profitable if each trader had to pay the full spread upon each execution of an order.
+See also the end of Section~\ref{Nash equilibrium section} for a discussion on how to replace our quadratic transaction costs by piecewise linear ones.\end{remark}